envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 #### C2

 Q: What skills does the interviewer look for?
-A: 1.Analytic Skills - How can you think through problems and analyze things?
+A: 1.Analytic Skills - How can you think through problems and analyze things? - (e.g. can you come up with alternatives to solve the problem?)
-2.Coding Skills - Do you code well, by writing clean, simple, organized, readable code?
+2.Coding Skills - Do you code well, by writing clean, simple, organized, readable code? - (e.g. Big O)
-3.Technical knowledge - Do you know the fundamentals of the job you're applying for?
+3.Technical knowledge - Do you know the fundamentals of the job you're applying for? - (e.g. language JavaScript)
 4.Communication skills: Does your personality match the companies’ culture?

 ### 5. Data Structures: Introduction